hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 * **Misuse Resistance**: AES-GCM-SIV is selected for its Synthetic Initialization Vector (SIV) properties.
-In the specific context of ACE-GF, given that the REV is a 256-bit high-entropy random value, using a fixed 96-bit all-zero nonce (N_fixed) is mathematically secure.
+In the specific context of ACE-GF, given that the REV is a 256-bit high-entropy random value, using a fixed 96-bit all-zero nonce (N_fixed) is safe under the assumption that the plaintext (REV) is a uniformly random, high-entropy value and that the sealing key is not reused for arbitrary plaintexts.
+This assumption holds exclusively for the sealing of REV values and MUST NOT be generalized to arbitrary data encryption use cases.
 * **Security Assurance**: The use of AES-GCM-SIV prevents confidentiality leaks even in cases of nonce reuse, eliminating the dependency on high-fidelity hardware Random Number Generators (RNG) during every